-However, for families there’s an additional opportunity to make the creation of the labels a fun and educational experience.
-Especially if kids are involved, you might consider making the labeling an event.
+For families, there’s an additional opportunity to make the creation of the labels a fun and educational experience, especially if kids are involved.
 Get some craft materials and make the labels together.
 Everyone knows glitter glue aids learning!

-As you make each label, each say the word and its meaning aloud.
-This will give you some familiarity with the word, making you much more likely to remember and recognize it when you see it around the house.
+As you make each label, have each person say the word and its meaning aloud.
+This will give you some familiarity with the word, making it much more likely you’ll remember and recognize it when you see it around the house.

 However, what’s perhaps even more exciting is that you can create your own family language game out of existing games with whatever rules you deem fit.
 For example, one game that’s easy to adapt to language learning is 20 Questions.

 To play 20 Questions, one person thinks of an object.
-Then, other players ask yes or no questions (up to 20), and the person thinking of the object responds.
-To make this game great for language learning, simply limit it to groups of vocabulary you’ve already studied.

-For instance, if you’ve studied food and animals, then the object must fall into one of these categories.
+Then, other players ask yes or no questions (up to 20) and use the answers to guess the object.
+You simply need to limit the game to groups of vocabulary you’ve already studied.
+If you’ve studied food and animals, for instance, then the object must fall into one of these categories.

-If you don’t have enough words to ask clear questions, you can piece them together with what you do know until you learn more vocabulary.
-This can be a fun and engaging way to reinforce vocabulary and practice asking questions in your target language.
+If you don’t have enough words to ask clear questions, piece together what you do know until you learn more vocabulary.
+This can be a fun and engaging way to reinforce vocab words and practice asking questions.

 One way to increase motivation to learn a language is to connect with the culture(s) that use it, and food can be an amazing tool to do so.
 As you’re learning your language, try to have authentic dinner nights whenever possible.

-Any shopping trip, visit to the zoo or even leisurely drive around town can easily be converted into a language lesson.
+Any shopping trip, visit to the zoo or leisurely drive around town can easily be converted into a language lesson.